cielsys/CarND-Proj3-Signs/writeup.md

 #### 3. Model Training

 To train the model, I used AdamOptimizer that used mean cross entropy as the loss operation to be minimized.
+Once again I used this optimizer soley because it was what worked in the LeNet lab.
 I used a variety of training rates and settled on a training rate of 0.0009 in the submitted html.
 I never altered the defaults of
 ```
 mu = 0